heutelbeck/sapl-policy-engine/sapl-documentation/2_5_CombiningAlgorithms.md

 Collection works at both levels:

-- **Policy set level**: Obligations and advice from all contained policies voting for the winning entitlement are bundled as the policy set's constraints.
+- **Policy set level**: Obligations and advice from all contained policies voting for the winning effect are bundled as the policy set's constraints.
 For the `first` voting style, only evaluated policies contribute.
 - **PDP level**: Obligations and advice from all top-level documents voting for the final decision are collected.

 **Resource transformations** cannot be merged.
 If multiple policies vote `PERMIT` and more than one includes a transformation, the algorithm faces *transformation uncertainty*.
 Since there is no way to combine two different transformed resources, the algorithm cannot return `PERMIT`.
 How this is handled depends on the error handling setting: